Correlation attack: Geffe generator

-Now we may begin a brute-force search of the space of possible keys (initial values) for LFSR-3 (assuming we know the tapped bits of LFSR-3, an assumption which is in line with Kerckhoffs' principle).
-For any given key in the keyspace, we may quickly generate the first 32 bits of LFSR-3's output and compare these to our recovered 32 bits of the entire generator's output.
+This enables a brute-force search of the space of possible keys (initial values) for LFSR-3 (assuming we know the tapped bits of LFSR-3, an assumption which is in line with Kerckhoffs' principle).
+For any given key in the key space, we may quickly generate the first 32 bits of LFSR-3's output and compare these to our recovered 32 bits of the entire generator's output.
 Because we have established earlier that there is a 75% correlation between the output of LFSR-3 and the generator, we know we have correctly guessed the key for LFSR-3 if approximately 24 of the first 32 bits of LFSR-3 output will match up with the corresponding bits of generator output.
 If we have guessed incorrectly, we should expect roughly half, or 16, of the first 32 bits of these two sequences to match.
 Thus we may recover the key for LFSR-3 independently of the keys of LFSR-1 and LFSR-2.
-At this stage we have reduced the problem of brute forcing a system of 3 LFSRs to the problem of brute forcing a single LFSR and then a system of 2 LFSRs.
+At this stage, we have reduced the problem of brute forcing a system of 3 LFSRs to the problem of brute forcing a single LFSR and then a system of 2 LFSRs.
 The amount of effort saved here depends on the length of the LFSRs.
 For realistic values, it is a very substantial saving and can make brute-force attacks very practical.

 Observe in the table above that $x_2$ also agrees with the generator output 6 times out of 8, again a correlation of 75% correlation between $x_2$ and the generator output.
 We may begin a brute force attack against LFSR-2 independently of the keys of LFSR-1 and LFSR-3, leaving only LFSR-1 unbroken.
 Thus, we are able to break the Geffe generator with as much effort as required to brute force 3 entirely independent LFSRs.
 This means the Geffe generator is a very weak generator and should never be used to generate stream cipher keystreams.

 Note from the table above that $x_1$ agrees with the generator output 4 times out of 8—a 50% correlation.
 We cannot use this to brute force LFSR-1 independently of the others: the correct key will yield output that agrees with the generator output 50% of the time, but on average so will an incorrect key.
 This represents the ideal situation from a security perspective—the combining function $F(x_1,x_2,x_3)$ should be chosen so the correlation between each variable and the combining function's output is as close as possible to 50%.
 In practice, it may be difficult to find a function that achieves this without sacrificing other design criteria, e.g., period length, so a compromise may be necessary.